66thparallel/BigDataApplicationDevelopment_FinalProject/README.md

     # You now can access the site on http://127.0.0.1:5000/
     ```
 # EXPECTED RESULTS
-The multiple logistic regression model has approximately 30 - 67% accuracy depending on the training set.
+The multinomial logistic regression model has approximately 30 - 67% accuracy depending on the training set.